Yukon Belle Scarlet Firethorn

 This broadleaf evergreen member of the rose family is valued for the brilliant orange fruit in fall which last throughout the winter, also bears smallish white flowers in spring; needs full sun and well-drained soil, can be susceptible to fireblight

 Yukon Belle Scarlet Firethorn is primarily grown for its highly ornamental fruit.
 The orange fruits are held in abundance in spectacular clusters from mid to late fall.
 It features showy clusters of white flowers held atop the branches in late spring.
-It has dark green foliage.
-The glossy oval leaves turn coppery-bronze in fall.
+It has dark green evergreen foliage.
+The glossy oval leaves turn coppery-bronze in the fall, which persists throughout the winter.

 Yukon Belle Scarlet Firethorn is a multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.